 The internship for undergraduate students involves not only work experience but regular meetings throughout the semester with other internship students in Communication, the completion of essays that focus on the application of communication concepts and theories to the work experience, a case study from the work experience, and a final presentation based on the case study.
 The grade assigned for the internship is computed on the basis of the quality of the academic assignments, attendance at the meetings, and the employer's evaluation of the work produced.

-For more information, please consult any of the resources listed on this page, and/or contact the Internship Coordinator for the Communication Department, Suzanne Stromberg.
-You may also obtain information from the Experiential Learning Center (formerly called Career Center) in the Tivoli Student Union, Suite 260.
+For more information, contact the Internship Director for the Communication Department, Gordana Lazic, or the Experiential Learning Center in the Tivoli Student Union, Suite 260.